Our Work

 ADOPTION:

-As of July 2023, we have renovated 150 family visitation rooms in 21 DCF buildings across Massachusetts, with more to come, and the results demonstrate the impact of trauma-informed design.
-DCF social workers report that families entering these transformed spaces feel considered, valued, and treated with dignity.
+In the summer of 2024, we completed our final renovation, reshaping all 154 family visitation rooms in 17 DCF sites across Massachusetts.
+Demonstrating the impact of trauma-informed design, DCF social workers report that families entering these transformed spaces feel considered, valued, and treated with dignity.
 And as for the children, their anxiety levels are noticeably down as they enter rooms that are quite literally designed for them, distracted and delighted by the cozy furniture, eye-level art, and sensory toys.
 This initiative has proven so successful that it has inspired systemic change in the way DCF will plan its new leases going forward, implementing trauma-informed design principles whenever they begin a new build-out.
 By using money already in the agency’s facilities and procurement budgets, DCF is leading the way in proving that government agencies can make a meaningful difference in the experience of the people they serve – without having to seek additional funding.

 PROBLEM: